teticio/Deej-AI/README.md

 pip install -r requirements.txt
 ```

-you can process your library of MP3s (and M4As).
+and [downloaded](https://drive.google.com/file/d/1LM1WW1GCGKeFD1AAHS8ijNwahqH4r4xV/view?usp=sharing) the model weights to the same directory, you can process your library of MP3s (and M4As).
 Simply run the following command and wait...

 ```python